Dry, Partly Cloudy Weather Forecast For City - UrduPoint

 Dry, Partly Cloudy Weather Forecast For City

-The MET officials said a westerly wave was present over western and upper parts of the country.
+The MET officials said that continental air was prevailing over most parts of the country while a low pressure area was present over central Arabian sea.

 They predicted that mainly dry weather was expected in most parts of the country.
-However, rain wind/thunderstorm may occur in Kashmir and Gilgit Baltistan.
+However, partly cloudy/dust raising/gusty winds with rain/thunderstorm was likely at isolated places in southern district of Sindh and Balochistan.

-Tuesday’s highest temperature was recorded at Sukkur, Skarand, Lasbella, Khairpur, Mithi, Turbat and Dadu where mercury reached 39°C while in Lahore it was 33.5°C and minimum was 23°C.
+Monday’s highest temperature was recorded at Turbat and Bahawalpur where mercury reached 39°C while in Lahore it was 34.3°C and minimum was 21°C.

 Recent Stories